xipx/Better-Sprites-for-Compass/README.md

 ##How to use
 ###Remove the random string of sprite filename
-Add the following code to your config.rb.
+Add the following code to your `config.rb`.
 This little piece of code can remove the random string appended to sprite filename.
 ```ruby
 on_sprite_saved do |filename|
   if File.exists?(filename)